Find out how Dr. Kuefner can help you.

 About EVLT Treatment

 Endovenous Laser Ablation (EVLT) is a minimally invasive office-based procedure which eliminates the need for surgery in the vast majority of patients.
 During the EVLT procedure, there is no need for general anesthesia or sedation.
 In experienced hands the EVLT procedure is well tolerated by patients and allows for immediate resumption of most day-to-day activities.
-There are several lasers and thermal generating devices in the market today.
-Dr. Kuefner is pleased to offer CoolTouch laser technology to his patient’s.
+There are several laser wavelengths and other thermal generating devices in the market today.
+Dr. Kuefner is pleased to offer the most comfortable laser wavelength technology to his patient’s.

-“The advantage of the CoolTouch technology is the minimization of post-treatment tenderness and discomfort.
-With the CoolTouch technology I can obtain excellent closure results with very little post-treatment discomfort.
+“The advantage of this laser wavelength technology is the minimization of post-treatment tenderness and discomfort.
+With this technology I can obtain excellent closure results with very little post-treatment discomfort.
 Most patients tell me they did not even require an aspirin.” – Dr. George Kuefner, M.D.